Debit Card vs Credit Card: Differences Explained

 Is an ATM card a debit or a credit card?

 An ATM card is a debit card that gives you easy access to cash, which can be used only at the ATM.
-However, you can use a credit card and a debit card to make direct purchases as well as get cash from an ATM.
+However, you can use a credit card and a debit card to make direct transactions or get cash from an ATM.

 Can I withdraw money from a credit card?